AniSary/Lab5-VadymDymow/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Try the Battle (Lab 5)

+After starting the app, open the page and you'll see "Simple Battle (Lab 5)".
+Use the "Strike" button to play a single round — each press makes both combatants exchange hits.
+Use "Reset" to restart the fight.

+Files added:
+- `src/Battle.js` — main battle UI and logic (uses React useState)
+- `src/Opponent.js` — small component rendering opponent data and image

 The page will reload when you make changes.\
 You may also see any lint errors in the console.